Château de Chamirey - Mercurey 1er Cru Clos l'Evêque 2021

 Nose

-Expressive, black fruits (blackberries, blackcurrants) accompanied by a hint of spice and pepper
+Expressive, with notes of black fruit (blackberries, blackcurrants) accompanied by a hint of spice and pepper

 Serve